-490 Special Studies: 1-3 hours, any semester Prerequisite: Instructor approval.
-Guided research and investigations in an advance d area of study.
-499 Instructional Assistantship: 1-3 hours, any semester Prerequisites: 1) Minimum 2.75 GPA; 2) Minimum where assisting; 3) Instructor's permission. instructor, a student may petition the Vice Presidassistantship.
-The petition shall include a descripapproved petition will be presented to the Registration.
-The assistantship may apply as elective hours.
-Upon recommendation of the dent of Academic Affairs for the tion of the student's duties.
+490 Special Studies : 1-3 hours, any semester Prerequisite: Instructor approval Guided research and investigations in an advanced area of study.
+499 Instructional Assistantship 1-3 hours, any semester Prerequisites: 1) Minimum 2.75 GPA; 2) Minimum 3.0 where assisting; 3) Instructor's permission.
+Upon instructor, a student may petition the Vice President of assistantship.
+The petition shall include a description of approved petition will be presented to the Registran Registration.
+The assistantship may apply as elective hours. n recommendation of the f Academic Affairs for the f the student's duties.
 The